Table of Contents

 Strategic Importance

 The BRICS nations have advantageous geographic locations and formidable military and diplomatic capacities.
-They have established numerous significant partnerships and alliances in industries like defence, energy, and space exploration.
+They have established numerous significant partnerships and alliances in the defence, energy, and space exploration industries.

 Developmental Significance

 The BRICS countries house a sizable proportion of the world’s population and have made great progress in human development indicators such as education, health, and poverty reduction.
-They have established a number of initiatives and organisations to support long-term growth and social advancement.
+They have established several initiatives and organisations to support long-term growth and social advancement.

 Foundational Ideas And Operational Pillars Of BRICS